cycoslave/kali-nethunter-kernels/README.md

                             #   Note, replace <codename>
     model  :                # The device's manufacturer and product name . e.g. Nexus 6P
     images :                # This section is meant for the NetHunter team, as it handles images that will be pre-generated on kali.org
-                            #   This is used by kali-nethunter-project's generate-release.py & ./bin/generate_images_*.py
+                            #   This is used by kali-nethunter-installer's generate-release.py & ./bin/generate-image*.py
       - id     :            # Prefix is the same as <codename>, and if using a non-stock ROM, suffix will be ROM's abbreviation. e.g. angler-los
                             #   Note, <images>-<id> needs to match a <kernels>-<id>.
         name   :            # The public "friendly" name of the filename. e.g. Nexus 6P (LineageOS 17.1)